airdaydev/airday/roadmap.md

 # AcmeList Prototype Roadmap
 - [x] Before going any further w/selection mechanism, make the list reactive to item updates, moves & edits.
 Preferably the selection mechanism attaches to the projection of the list, rather than the list itself
+- [] Implement keyboard undefined behaviour - deselecting origin and trying to shift
 - [] Edit existing item
 - [] Ensure selection is cleared on edit
 - [] Add new item